 Monmouth County NJ Burglary Defense Lawyers

-A common misconception about burglary is that an individual is required to actually commit a theft in order to be charged with a burglary offense.
+A common misconception about burglary is that an individual is required to actually commit theft in order to be charged with a burglary offense.
 In fact, unbeknownst to many, simply entering a dwelling with the intention of committing an offense constitutes burglary as it is defined by New Jersey Law.
-Typically, burglary is classified as a third degree crime; however, it can be elevated to a second degree crime if the alleged actor is armed with a deadly weapon or injures someone during the course of committing the alleged offense.
+Typically, burglary is classified as a third-degree crime; however, it can be elevated to a second-degree crime if the alleged actor is armed with a deadly weapon or injures someone during the course of committing the alleged offense.
 In either case, burglary is considered an indictable felony, which will be tried at the Superior Court in the county where the alleged crime occurred.

-The attorneys at Chamlin, Rosen, Uliano & Witherington have accumulated a breath of experience representing clients charged with burglary and other theft offenses in Monmouth County and throughout New Jersey.
+The attorneys at Chamlin, Uliano & Walsh have accumulated a breadth of experience representing clients charged with burglary and other theft offenses in Monmouth County and throughout New Jersey.
 Through our diligence and dedication to every case, we have assisted countless clients with restoring their lives and overcoming these serious charges.
-If you or someone you love has been charged with burglary, contact the offices of Chamlin, Rosen, Uliano & Witherington at 732-440-3950 for a free initial consultation with a member of our criminal defense team.
+If you or someone you love has been charged with burglary, contact the offices of Chamlin, Uliano & Walsh at 732-440-3950 for a free initial consultation with a member of our criminal defense team.

 Burglary in New Jersey: N.J.S.A.
 2C:18-2